Kylian-tm/kylian-tm/README.md

 “If you want to live a happy life, tie it to a goal, not to people or things.”-Albert Einstein.

-(kind of stole it from https://github.com/0xPapyrus)
+(kind of stole it from https://github.com/0xPapyrus) “We cannot solve our problems with the same thinking we used when we created them." -Albert Einstein.

 ## Languages and Tools I use:
 <img src="https://user-images.githubusercontent.com/56076746/90243631-871ee700-de2f-11ea-84f7-5f9561cec9d3.jpg" width="50"> <!-- c++ -->